 Greenhills is operated under a joint venture agreement (the "Greenhills Joint Venture Agreement") among Teck Coal, POSCO Canada Limited ("POSCAN") and POSCAN's parent, POSCO.
 Pursuant to the agreement, Teck Coal has an 80% interest in the joint venture while POSCAN has a 20% interest.
 The mine equipment and preparation plant are owned by Teck Coal and POSCAN in proportion to their respective joint venture interests.
 Under the Greenhills Joint Venture Agreement, Teck Coal is the manager and operator of Greenhills.
 Teck Coal and POSCAN bear all costs and expenses incurred in operating Greenhills in proportion to their respective joint venture interests.
-POSCAN, pursuant to a property rights grant, has a right to 20% of all of the coal mined at Greenhills from certain defined lands until the Greenhills Joint Venture Agreement terminates on the earlier of: (i) the date the reserves on the defined lands have been depleted; and (ii) March 31, 2015.
+POSCAN, pursuant to a property rights grant, has a right to 20% of all of the coal mined at Greenhills from a defined amount of reserves on certain lands until the Greenhills Joint Venture Agreement terminates on the earlier of: (i) the date the defined amount of reserves has been mined, processed and loaded onto rail cars for transport; and (ii) March 31, 2015.
+We currently estimate that the conditions for termination described in clause (i) of the prior sentence will be satisfied in 2013.
+The joint venture agreement contemplates that Teck Coal and POSCAN will negotiate in good faith to settle arrangements for POSCAN's continued participation in the joint venture following such termination.